Shahuljava/ScanSourceAWSServerless/README.md

 ```

 The `Value` field contains the `base_url`, which needs to be updated in `postman.json` at the variables(contians base_url key-replace value) before importing it into Postman.

-**To test please copy the code from postman.json and import(paste it) in postman and start testing.**

 ### Authentication Flow